bakx/ServerProtection/Readme.md

-# What is Service Protect?
+# What is Server Protect?
-Service Protect monitors various system resources to detect brute force login attempts.
+Server Protect monitors various system resources to detect brute force login attempts.
 It's using a plugin architecture and comes with the following plugins.

 ## Sites